-Perfect for entertaining or family dinners, my Garlic Herb Bottom Round Roast recipe is guaranteed to yield flavorful, tender, juicy roast beef every time!
+Perfect for entertaining or family dinners, my Bottom Round Roast, seasoned with fresh herbs and garlic, is guaranteed to yield flavorful, tender, juicy roast beef every time!

 My easy roast beef recipe is made with simple ingredients, letting the beef roast be the star of the show.